 Bachelor of Science - Nursing

-The program is open to both juniors and transfer students who meet Morgan State admission requirements and the admission requirements for the nursing program.
-Students are admitted to the upper division clinical nursing courses following satisfactory completion of 69-76 semester hours of general education, university required courses, and nursing prerequisites.
-Prerequisites necessary for the nursing program are described on the Admissions webpage.
+The program is open to both juniors and transfer students who meet Morgan State admission requirements and the admission requirements for the Nursing Program.
+The Nursing Program plan of study is such that students are admitted to the upper division clinical nursing courses following satisfactory completion of general education, university required courses, and nursing prerequisites.

 Admission to the Undergraduate Nursing Program

 Admission to the Nursing Program is a separate process from admission to the University.

 The review of applicant records from all institutions attended is a comprehensive process which includes the review of GPA, courses, grades, recommendations and personal career statement.
 Please note: Incomplete application packets will not be considered for admission.